Does Mold Cause Asthma?

 The tenants core argument was that NYCHA was not respecting their health because they were not properly fixing moisture problems that was causing respiratory ailments and asthma.
 In short, NYCHA’s lack of action to address moisture problems was perpetuating the disability caused by asthma, particularly for children.

 NYCHA eventually settled out of court and agreed that mold and moisture was a health threat.
-This recognition is very important because a public housing authority, that housed more than 400,000 tenants, finally agree that mold causes respiratory ailments and asthma, demonstrating that they understood that moisture was the root cause of the problem.
+This recognition is very important because a public housing authority, that housed more than 400,000 tenants, finally agreed that mold causes respiratory ailments and asthma, demonstrating that they understood that moisture was the root cause of the problem.

 Research Studies on Mold and Asthma